 2001 Autumn olive grove planting completed

-2006 Annabelle moved to Marraweeny, nearby
+2006 Annabelle moved to Marraweeny, in the nearby hills

 2012 Goat night yard and sleeping/ milking shed constructed